 Welcome to the Tottenham Hotspur kit history and club colours centre.
 This page is the hub for the past and present Spurs apparel information.
 Check the bottom of the page for more related articles or view the club’s current kit.

 The Tottenham Hotspur F.C. shirt – the famous lillywhite jersey – is white.
-It held this colour for over a century and while sponsor branding and occasional small decorations change from season to season, the pure complexion of the shirt gives the club its identity.
-The jersey is paired with dark blue shorts and dark blue socks, which have held their hues since shortly after the club’s conception and are not likely to change any time soon.
+It held this colour for over a century and while sponsor branding and occasional small decorations change from season to season, the pure white complexion of the shirt gives the club its identity.
+The jersey is paired with dark blue shorts and white socks, which have held their hues since shortly after the club’s conception and are not likely to change any time soon.
 This white and dark blue pairing defines the north London club and forms the official colours of the team.
 During away games in the English and Champions League fixtures, you will also see the Spurs wear darker colours which will vary from season to season.
 This “second kit” is usually monochrome and varies from blue to yellow and even purple, depending on the season.

 The Tottenham Hotspur F.C. badge is dark blue and consists of two design elements.
 The first one is the left-facing Cockerel- a young, fighting rooster.
 The inspiration for this image is reported to come from Harry Hotspur from whom the club is said to have taken its name and who was an enthusiast of fighting cocks which he outfitted with riding spurs.
 The Cockerel is standing on a historical ball from year 1909 and in its current rendition is sleek and elongated, with a white head.
 Riding spurs can be seen attached to its feet.
 The second element of the club badge is typography, reading “Tottenham Hotspur” which is curved and placed underneath the image.
 The font was specifically created for the club.
 On the club shirt, the badge appears without the lettering.